 The reason being is you will feel uncomfortable and cramped if the stride length is too short.
 On the other hand you will be stretching too much if the elliptical stride length is too long.
 For these reasons it’s important to get the elliptical stride length perfect so it feels like a natural and comfortable movement.

 People with short legs typically have a short stride length when they walk, compared to people with long legs who have a long stride length when they walk.
 On this basis, its important to understand that certain ellipticals are more suitable for shorter users and other models will be better suited to tall people.

 Check out this useful video on how to determine the stride length for elliptical machine

-What is the optimal stride length?
+What is the best elliptical stride length?

 Unfortunately, there isn’t a one size fits all answer to this question.
-As everyone differs in height it is a direct correlation to the best stride length so it would be impossible to give a universal optimal stride length.
+As everyone differs in height it is a direct correlation to the best elliptical stride length so it would be impossible to give a universal optimal stride length.
 With different elliptical trainers being better for individual needs.

 Generally speaking, 20 inches is the most common stride length found in popular elliptical trainers for commercial and personal use.
-This elliptical stride length of 20 inches is comfortably designed to suit those with a height of 5’ 3 – 6’.
+This elliptical machine stride length of 20 inches is comfortably designed to suit those with a height of 5’ 3 – 6’.

 Elliptical Stride Length for 5’9

 If you are 5’9 and want the most comfortable stride length for you, 18”-20” is a good starting point.